 Ms. Choo is a graduate of Wellesley College (Durant Scholar, Phi Beta Kappa) and Columbia School of Law (Harlan Fiske Stone Scholar).

-Lee S. Richards III is a founding partner of Richards Kibbe & Orbe LLP.
-He concentrates in white collar criminal defense, securities enforcement defense, regulatory proceedings, internal investigations, and complex commercial litigations.
-He has extensive trial experience and regularly represents investment banks, hedge funds, public companies, investment advisers, corporate officers and directors, and other professionals in investigations and proceedings by the DOJ, SEC, FINRA, and other governmental entities and SROs.
-He also represents companies and senior executives in commercial litigations, class action and derivative cases, and arbitrations relating to a variety of disputes.
+Lee Richards is a founding partner of Richards Kibbe & Orbe LLP.
+He concentrates his practice in white collar criminal defense, securities enforcement defense, regulatory proceedings, internal investigations, and complex commercial litigations.
+He regularly represents investment banks, hedge funds, public companies, investment advisers, corporate officers and directors, and other professionals in investigations and proceedings by the DOJ, SEC, FINRA, and other governmental entities and SROs.

 MaryJeanette Dee is a partner in the Government Contracts, Investigations and International Trade Practice Group in the firm’s New York office.
 She is the Co-Team Leader of the Securities Enforcement Team and a member of the firm’s Executive Committee.